oldrios/powerbi_first_projects/README.md

 Passionate about numbers and the wonderful possibility of transforming data into information and knowledge, thus enabling good decision making.

-Here you'll find since my first PowerBI project, the purpose is show my evolution about the chalanges.
+Here you'll find since my first project, the purpose is show my evolution about the chalanges.

 Some of my studies about PowerBI, SQL, Databases, Python and Machine Learning.